roqavuk/roqavuk.github.io/index.md

 - apply the [meta protocol](https://meditationstuff.wordpress.com/protocol-documents/protocol-analysis/) because verbalising
 - productivity out of spite is valid
 - consider: [goals vs values](https://www.lesswrong.com/posts/E4zGWYzh6ZiG85b2z/the-curse-of-the-counterfactual). not just what, but how.
+- just announcing to the air what's happening/not happening/what you'd like is another cheat code

 ## self-improvement

 - ha.
 - whatever you're going for: it's in you, all you have to do is let go (or worst case: shape it into good embodiment)
 - if anything, think bigger, soar
+- hate to say this, but if you're alternating between two extremes, zoom out and go for synthesis (sorry)

 ## problems

 - [destruction](http://notebook.ohuiginn.net/destructive-character/) is a way to solve problems
 - focusing or feeding your demons work well on structual problems, but less if they are extreme
 - deep breaths and playfulness. sorry, you don't want to hear that, but it's true.
-- you chose this problem. appreciate this.
+- you chose the problem. appreciate this.
 - have you tried being into it? (spoiler: you have.)
 - cue: make it harder
 - cue: make it trivial (aka: what does mastery look like?)